thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-02-11-ChicagoCrimeAnalysisUsingR.md

 increases, the traffic collision occurrence also increase.
 The highest occurrences in traffic crashes tend to be around winter time (October -
 December), where the weather is not too friendly and roads are covered with snow and low visibility road conditions do not help in term of reducing the crash occurrences.

+Overall, the analysis was done with no intention of biases.
+The results of my analysis were intended to show which crime type occurred the most and which area of Chicago where crimes most active.
+Over the years, Chicago crime rate has gone down but traffic collisions will continue to increase as Chicago population increases.